Bound by Corruption by BelovedStranger

 Baffled, all she could do was blink up at him, mute.

 “The kiss,” he elaborated helpfully.
-“Did you enjoy it more this time around?”
+“Was it more enjoyable this time?”

 He was teasing her, she knew it.
 Sputtering, she demanded, “Let me go!” and recommenced with her struggles.